-Mark D. Gerstein is a global Chair of the firm’s Mergers & Acquisitions Practice and a partner in the Corporate Department of Latham & Watkins.
+Mark D. Gerstein is the past global Co-chair of the firm’s Mergers & Acquisitions Practice and a partner in the Corporate Department of Latham & Watkins.
 Mr. Gerstein's practice focuses on mergers and acquisitions, both in the US and globally, corporate governance (including in the restructuring context) and takeover defense planning.
 He has frequently represented special committees of boards of directors, bidders and financial advisors in going-private and other conflict of interest transactions.
 He regularly counsels boards of directors on planning for shareholder activism and responding to and defending against activism should it arise.
-His experience also includes advancing and defending both friendly and unsolicited tender offers and he has similarly represented both insurgents and management in proxy contests for the control of public companies.
+His experience also includes advancing and defending both friendly and unsolicited tender offers.